 You probably know you need a really good grinder for French press brewing since you are reading this page.
 Otherwise, you would have stuck with that blade spice mill that has only one great advantage, is cheap.
 Or maybe you wanted a second opinion, or maybe curious if your current grinder is good enough.
 Chances are your current grinder is not the best.
 Let’s take a look at French press brewing and see why we need a good grinder.

 Why We Need a Great Grinder for French Press?

 Maybe more than other brewing methods, a great French press cup starts with a perfect grind.
-By perfect grind we mean uniform grind size and predictable results every time.
+By perfect grind, we mean uniform grind size and predictable results every time.
 You need consistent results, so you can accurately us the right brewing time, and the correct brewing temperature.
 Grind size is one of the important variables of coffee brewing.
-Changing the grind size will determine a chain change reaction that would require a change of brewing temperature, and steeping time.
-For instance, for coarser grinds you need more steeping time.
+Changing the grind size will determine a chain change reaction that would require a change of brewing temperature and steep time.
+For instance, for coarser grinds, you need more steeping time.

 What is The Best French Press Coffee Grinder?